qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 Not covered: a pointer converted in an injected snippet, and a container of pointers a Python override returns, which the native side keeps.

-The bit is `ConversionLeasesKept`; cleared, each lease ends with its converter, and `container-element-lease` sees its element freed mid-call.
+Bit `ConversionLeasesKept`; cleared, each lease ends with its converter, and `proof-conversion-leases` sees the element freed mid-call.

 ## Locks that are deliberately separate